ArtifexSoftware/mupdf/docs/src/mutool-object-dom.rst

 .. method:: createElement(tag)

-    Create an element with the given tag type, but do not link it into the `XML` yet.
+    Create an element with the given tag type, but do not link it into the `DOM` yet.

     :arg tag: `String`.

-    :return: `XML`.
+    :return: `DOM`.

     |example_tag|